DANLOANS/Discord-Bot-Verify/README.md

 3. Set up your Discord bot and obtain the bot token.
 4. Edit the `config.json` file and replace `'YOUR_ROLE_ID_HERE'` with the ID of the role you want to assign to verified users.
 5. Replace `'YOUR_BOT_TOKEN_HERE'` with your actual bot token in the `index.js` file.
-6. Customize the bot prefix and activity status in the `config.json` and `index.js` files if necessary.
+6. Customize the bot prefix and activity status in  `index.js` files if necessary.

 ## Usage